RonSijm/RonSijm.Blazyload/README.md

  - Features:
 Start a discussion to ask if the feature fits and if it's "up for grabs".
 If so you can build the feature

+ ## Contact and questions:
+I've created a Discord, though now it's just me, lol.. https://discord.gg/cDC6VkUn2X - but you can ask stuff here